ludberg/xGridResizer/README.md

 2. Import the .zip file via the QMC, under Extensions
 3. You will now have a new extension in Qlik Sense called xGridResizer.
 Drag this to the sheet you want to resize.
 4. You might have to save the app and reload before you can resize!
-5. Drag the slider to change the number of columns.
+5. Change the properties "Number of rows" and "Number of Columns"
+6. Press the button "Resize"

 You can not resize the grid in a published application